 - Once the 7 hours is up, remove the yogurt from the oven and let the jars cool.
 Once cooled, store the jars in the refrigerator until you are ready to eat the yogurt.

 - Save some of your homemade yogurt to use as the starter culture of your next batch!
 (No more buying yogurt at the store!)

 It really is that easy to make your own homemade yogurt without any extra additives or sugar.

-Yogurt made at home with whole milk turns out pretty thick on its own, but it you want the yogurt to be even thicker you can either strain it with a very tight weaved cloth, or you could add in a little gelatin to the mixture while you are heating it in the double boiler.
+Yogurt made at home with whole milk turns out pretty thick on its own, but if you want the yogurt to be even thicker, you can either strain it with a very tight weaved cloth or you can add in a little gelatin to the mixture while you are heating it in the double boiler.
 Once it cools it will thicken up even more.